 Basically, they are playing off the intense fear that people have regarding Fiat Currency.
 There are so many problems with this business it is unbelievable, and when I started asking questions via Twitter I was suddenly blocked.

-The second problem has to do with logistics of the company, of which there are no answers on the website.
-Lets first assume the company owns the actual metals.
-Do you really want to put your trust in a Singapore company that they actually have the metal in their vaults?
+The second problem has to do with the logistics of the company, to which there are no answers on the website.
+Let’s first assume the company owns the actual metals.
+Do you really want to put your trust in a Singapore company that actually has the metal in its vaults?
 If that doesn’t sound like a future episode of American Greed, I am not exactly sure what does!
-In the likely event that the company is just investing the Commodities’ ETF/ETN do you really want to trust a Singapore company that their investment arm is really buying more shares of the ETF/ETN?
+In the likely event that the company is just investing in the Commodities’ ETF/ETN do you really want to trust a Singapore company that their investment arm is really buying more shares of the ETF/ETN?

 I am not going to go as far as saying that GolVer Card is a scam yet since they aren’t taking deposits, so what could they be scamming?
 Notwithstanding, it is likely to be a terrible personal finance decision to get involved with them either as an investor (if they are looking for seeding) or as a depositor.